HomeDing/homeding.github.io/micro.md

 The way how the web server is implemented is based on avoiding consuming server resources as much as possible and using the browser resources where possible.

 > Implementing minimal javascript and CSS libraries is also part of the strategy of many web interfaces that must run smoothly on mobile devices because the network bandwidth is the most restricted resource for these use-cases as well.

 > Some ***"micro"*** implementations are available on the internet that just offer basic features with the focus on size.
 > More on this can be found in links provided below.

-## Using the Single Page Application (SPA) implementation pattern

-In general, the model of loading a static web application into the browser and using Ajax calls to the web server to get data and trigger functionality is a good architecture for the web browsers available on desktops and phones.
-Modern frameworks like Angular, react or Vue give you a good set of tools to efficiently implement applications.
-However, the size of these applications tends to get huge.

-In contrast to these full-blown frameworks the micro frameworks offer only the essential required functionality.
-They support better the current available boards for IoT things that will not have enough space nor enough power to host server web applications like those built in Angular, react or Vue.

-The HomeDing library is also using this approach by using "micro" implementations to minimize the footprint of the downloaded files.

 ### Implementing the web files